All Episodes

 9-11 happened before we went to Iraq, Mr. Beers.

-So caught up in templates, unable to think outside the box, so utterly predictable, and still incapable of they do it because that's who they are.
+So caught up in templates, unable to think outside the box, so utterly predictable and still incapable of they do it because that's who they are.

-They did it because that's who they are, and they thought they could get away with it.
+They did it because that's who they are and they thought they could get away with it.

-Let's go back to Fox, Marvin Caleb.
+Let's go back to Fox, Marvin Kalb.

-Tony Blair is a man from all of the evidence that we have, is very much like President Bush.
+Tony Blair is a man, from all of the evidence that we have, is very much like President Bush.

 They are both determined to take on global terrorism, no matter what the domestic political costs may be.

-Um obviously they are both politicians.
+Obviously, they are both politicians.

 Obviously, they want to be elected.

-And even when I pointed out before that the president last year said we fight in Iraq in order not to have to fight at home.
+And even when I pointed out before that the president last year said we fight in Iraq in order not to have to fight at home, I believe the president might have meant that when he said it.

 But that doesn't mean that that's what the terrorists intend to do.